micharbet/CLE/doc/README.md

   but almost complete rewrite to ensure compatibility with Z-shell plus improved environment transfer incl. prompt settings, aliases and variables.

+Also while CLE is big tweak itself, it tries to respect users and their own settings.
+Initial versions used to be pushy, defining a lot of aliases, of course those I liked.
+Wrong!
+I learned people use their own so I removed them.
+Shell history as well.
+There's rich history and tweaks to the regular one have been minimalized.
+The motto is: "Less tweaks, more options!"

 [1] CLE is not a virus :-) It doesn't run itself on any host.
 Everything is under the users' (your) control and responsibilty